sergiubcn/lyfegen-trial-task/README.md

 1. The test files are located in the `specs` folder;
 2. Component objects are defined in the `component-objects` folder - previously & confusingly known as Page Object Model, as per the author;
 3. Utilities and scaffolding functions are located in the `support` folder;
+4. The users classes contain the types of users and maps available actions to them - this helps with writing new tests and code completion; this test development pattern can be extended to the Screenplay pattern if there is enough variety in terms of user roles;
+5. The `app-interactions` would store the orchestrator files in the case of complex application actions instead of doing this in the user classes, but this depends on whether we use the Screenplay pattern or not;

 ## NodeJS test solution